 Neuro-Symbolic Engine

-The neuro-symbolic engine is our generic wrapper around large language models (LLMs) that support prompts, function/tool calls, vision tokens, token‐counting/truncation, etc. Depending on which backend you configure (OpenAI/GPT, Claude, Gemini, Deepseek, llama.cpp, HuggingFace, …), a few things must be handled differently:
+The neuro-symbolic engine is our generic wrapper around large language models (LLMs) that support prompts, function/tool calls, vision tokens, token‐counting/truncation, etc. Depending on which backend you configure (OpenAI/GPT, Claude, Gemini, Deepseek, Groq, llama.cpp, HuggingFace, …), a few things must be handled differently:

 • GPT-family (OpenAI) and most backends accept the usual max_tokens, temperature, etc., out of the box.